Open-Science-Community-Saudi-Arabia/JSquarto/README.md

 # JSquarto
 Generate JS package API reference documentation using Markdown and Quarto.
-JSquarto is designed as an alternative to JSDoc
+JSquarto is designed as an alternative to JSDoc.
+It is inspired by [Quartodoc](https://github.com/machow/quartodoc).

-### Testing Your Tool Locally
+### Installation

 #### Prerequisites
 Before testing the tool locally, ensure you have the following prerequisites installed on your system:
 - Node.js and npm (Node Package Manager)
 - Git (optional, if cloning the repository)

-#### Installation
 To test the tool locally, follow these steps:

 1. Clone the repository: